Project Overview

 Research reveals what feedback can't

 User feedback said 'confusing,' but users couldn't explain why.
-The systematic audit identified specific issues (Hick's Law violations, unclear value proposition) that the 2% conversion rate reflected.
+The systematic audit identified specific issues (Hick's Law violations, unclear value proposition) that the usability testing later confirmed.

 Collaboration sparks better ideas